-If your property is leasehold, the lease may require that you have a license to do so from the landlord.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
+If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Ulster Bank or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the time of completion of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at the conclusion of the transfer of equity transaction.